Gargi College

 Gargi College is a college affiliated to the University of Delhi.
 It was established in the year 1967 and offers education in Arts and Humanities, Commerce, Science and Education for women.

 Gargi College has been honoured with Star College Status by Department of Biotechnology, Government of India.
+The Department of Botany at this college is renowned for its excellence in plant science, education and research.

 History

 Gargi College was established in the year 1967.

 Gargi College was named after an enlightened woman named Gargi Vachaknavi, figuring in the Brihadaranyaka Upanishada of the Vedic Age.

 Campus

 It is one of the South Campus colleges of the University of Delhi.

 Gargi possesses infrastructural facilities.
 The whole campus is WiFi enabled and this facility is available to all students and staff members.
 An auditorium and seminar hall with a seating capacity of 750 and 150 respectively, exist.